Make In India Certificate

 Why Do MSMEs Require Make in India Certification?

-According to the revised circular P-45021/2/2017-PP (BE-II), only Class-I and Class-II local suppliers are eligible to bid for procurement processes involving goods, services, or works valued below ?200 crores.
+According to the revised circular P-45021/2/2017-PP (BE-II), only Class-I and Class-II local suppliers are eligible to bid for procurement processes involving goods, services, or works valued below Rs.
+200 crores.
 This mandates that OEMs submit a Make in India undertaking to qualify for participation in government tenders and public procurements, including on platforms like the Government e-Marketplace (GeM) and National Informatics Centre Services Incorporated (NICSI).

 This requirement is part of the government’s strategy to promote local suppliers and enhance the overall manufacturing landscape in India.